rogosprojects/kpods-monitor/README.md

 - Significantly reduces API server load compared to polling
 - Provides immediate notification of pod status changes
 - Uses WebSockets to push updates to clients in real-time
+- Includes detailed debug logging showing the reason for client updates (when debug mode is enabled)

 Read more about Informers here: [Demystifying Kubernetes Informers ](https://medium.com/@jeevanragula/demystifying-kubernetes-informer-streamlining-event-driven-workflows-955285166993)

+### Debug Logging

+When debug mode is enabled, the dashboard provides detailed logging about client updates:

+- Shows the specific reason for each client update (e.g., "Pod added", "Deployment updated")
+- Logs when updates are triggered by Kubernetes Informer events
+- Logs when updates are triggered by metrics changes
+- Logs when updates are triggered by client connections
+- Helps diagnose when and why clients are receiving updates

 ### Metrics Collection